 It is also necessary to forgive all who may have sinned against you.
 To forgive is to abandon a desire for revenge and to replace any ill will with good will.
 You may not be able to forget the hurts or offences.
 You still can forgive and start praying for them.

-After forgiving the sins of people, Jesus commanded them to abstain from sins.
-Although there are a number of sins that are expressly condemned by the Bibel, God commands us to abstain and set ourselves apart from these cardinal sins from the time we make a commitment to follow Jesus:
+After forgiving the sins of certain people, Jesus commanded them to abstain from sins.
+Although there are a number of sins that are expressly condemned by the Bible, God commands us to abstain and set ourselves apart from these cardinal sins from the time we make a commitment to follow Jesus:

 You should request a Bible-believing church to arrange your water baptism.
 Baptism happens in a natural body of water or a [warm] pool.
 Some churches baptise people as and when requests are made.
 Most churches baptise people in two or three batches a year.
 Make a request in good time so that you will be included in the next batch of candidates.